 Fall is often the worst allergy season for many people.
 Several factors could make this fall allergy season even more difficult.

-�Ragweed season could last as much as a month or longer this year due to rising temperatures and carbon dioxide levels.
+Ragweed season lasts longer due to rising temperatures and carbon dioxide levels.

 Weeds tend to produce more pollen in the fall.
 Areas with lots of construction tend to have more weeds than established landscaping and gardens.

 The main weed villain is ragweed, which provokes an estimated 85-90 percent of symptoms.
 Ragweed pollen may be less in some areas this year because of the long, dry summer in many places.
-Ragweed grows much better when it�s wet and rainy.
+Ragweed grows much better when it is wet and rainy.
 However, some areas are reporting more ragweed over a longer season.

 Ragweed begins to bloom in mid-August and continues until late October or longer depending on when the first frost occurs.
 Each plant can produce one billion pollen grains, with each capable of traveling 400 miles.
 Other culprits are pigweed, plantain, sheep sorrel, sagebrush and late-blooming trees.